 When the weather starts to warm and remind me that summer is coming again, I find myself turning towards recipes that feature citrus.
 Citrus is bright, colorful, and full of flavor that tastes like what I imagine sunshine would taste like.
 Lemon, particularly, is sunshine in a fruit!

 This quick bread goes into a traditional loaf pan with no problem and is what I bake this recipe in most often.
-But making these in mini loaf pans (these are disposable mini pans that I found in the kitchen section at Target) creates adorable mini loaves that are perfect for gifting to neighbors and/or hostesses.
+But making these in mini loaf pans (these are disposable mini pans that I found in the kitchen section at Target but you can also grab HERE) creates adorable mini loaves that are perfect for gifting to neighbors and/or hostesses.
 And are just so dang cute, aren’t they!

 Did you know that smelling lavender helps you relax?
 Research shows the scent lowers heart rate and blood pressure, putting you in a relaxed state.
 So baking this bread will ultimately relax you!

 There is a difference between culinary lavender and lavender at the florist.
-Be sure to grab your lavender from your grocer, if you don’t grow your own :).
+Be sure to grab your lavender from your grocer, or HERE, if you don’t grow your own.

 This bread smells utterly amazing.
 Like…seriously!!
 Lavender and lemon in bread form will make your kitchen smell amazing for hours and hours, long after you eat the bread.